ruby/www.ruby-lang.org/en/news/_posts/2020-12-25-ruby-3-0-0-released.md

 As of Ruby 3.0, JIT is supposed to give performance improvements in limited workloads, such as games ([Optcarrot](https://benchmark-driver.github.io/benchmarks/optcarrot/commits.html#chart-1)), AI ([Rubykon](https://benchmark-driver.github.io/benchmarks/rubykon/commits.html)), or whatever application that spends the majority of time in calling a few methods many times.

-Although Ruby 3.0 [significantly decreased the size of JIT-ed code](https://twitter.com/k0kubun/status/1256142302608650244), it is still not ready for optimizing workloads like Rails, which often spend time on so many methods and therefore suffers from i-cache misses exacerbated by JIT.
+Although Ruby 3.0 [significantly decreased the size of JIT-ed code](https://twitter.com/k0kubun/status/1256142302608650244), it is still not ready for optimizing workloads like Rails, which often spend time on so many methods and therefore suffer from i-cache misses exacerbated by JIT.
 Stay tuned for Ruby 3.1 for further improvements on this issue.

 ## Concurrency / Parallel